iShafkat/CS599-Project1/README.md

 # Goal:

-Goal of this project is to build Classification Decision Trees without using any Machine learning libraries (like Scikit Learn)
+Goal of this project is to build Classification Decision Trees without using any Machine learning libraries (like Scikit Learn).
+At the a figure will be generated having the results of misclassification rate vs tree size.

 Build Multiclass decision Trees with Numerical features.
 We are using ID3 algorithm